 MNSI

 The first part of the MNSI (part A) consists of 15 self-administered “yes/no” questions on foot sensation including pain, numbness, and temperature sensitivity.
 The scoring is awarded according to a special key.
 Because items 4 (a circulation measurement) and 10 (a general status measurement) were excluded from the original scale, the highest score for this part of the MNSI is 13 points.
 The patient should answer all of these questions by him/herself.
-The higher the number of points, the more severe the neuropathic symptoms[12].
+The higher the points, the more severe the neuropathic symptoms[12].

 The next part of the MNSI (part B) is a physical examination involving the assessment of the foot’s appearance (deformities, dry skin, nail abnormalities, callous, infection), a semi-quantitative assessment of vibration sensation at the dorsum of the great toe using a 128-Hz tuning fork, ankle reflexes, and monofilament testing using a 10-g Semmes-Weinstein monofilament.
 In the original version of the MNSI[11], testing with a monofilament was not included but since cross-sectional studies found it to be highly sensitive for predicting the risk of foot ulceration, it was incorporated into the scale from the University of Michigan[15].
-In part B, the results are scored with points assigned separately for positive tests of the right/left foot.
-The maximum possible score in the second section after adding the monofilament test is 10 points.
+In part B, the results were scored with points assigned separately to positive tests of the right/left foot.
+The maximum possible score in the second section after adding the monofilament test was 10 points.
 The information on how to perform tests was incorporated as part of instruction for practitioners and was translated into PL to standardize the examination in Supplementary material (No 1 “Instruction of MNSI-PL for practitioners”).

 After permission to validate, we used the English version which is freely available on the MDRC’s website.
-This MNSI document was translated into PL independently by a diabetologist (person aware of the concept, T1) and a professional translator (not informed of the concept, T2) from GROY in Supplementary material (No 2 “MNSI-PL”).
-These translations were then compared and discussed by a committee of four investigators that were involved in this study to identify potential questions about the meaning of items in both sections.
-Additionally, four random patients assessed whether the text from the first section was understandable and helped select the more understandable wording among the versions from the translator and the diabetologist where the translation differed.
-Finally, the translated document was improved (final version – T1/2) and was given to a different professional translator from GROY (BT1) and one professional (BT2) to translate back to English.
+This MNSI document was translated into PL independently by a diabetologist (being aware of the concept, T1) and a professional translator (not informed of the concept, T2) from GROY in Supplementary material (No 2 “MNSI-PL”).
+These translations were then compared by a panel of four investigators to identify potential questions about the meaning of items in both sections.
+Additionally, four randomly selected patients assessed whether the text from the first section was understandable and helped select the more understandable wording among the versions from the translator and the diabetologist where the translation differed.
+Finally, the translated document was improved (final version – T1/2) and was given to a different professional translator from GROY (BT1) and one professional (BT2) to translate back into English.
 These individuals were blinded to the original version of the MNSI.
-Both English versions (retranslated and T1/2) were then compared and discrepancies were identified, reviewed, and found to be acceptable (no conceptual errors were found) by the committee of investigators.
+Both English versions (retranslated and T1/2) were then compared and discrepancies were identified, reviewed, and confirmed to be acceptable (no conceptual errors were found) by the investigators.

 NCS